jaycode/Self-Driving-RC/README.md

 - [Guy Giorgi Pavlov](https://github.com/gpavlov2016): Oversees the project and highly involved in gettting this project off the ground.
 - Eugene Fainstain: Debugging the issues with microcontroller and how the components "talk" to each other, and ideas for the system's architecture.
 - [Jin Yamanaka](https://github.com/jiny2001): Debugging and improvements on deep learning system performance.
-- Many others in the [Hackerdojo](https://hackerdojo.com/) community who let us to use it as a training ground and use their tools and amenities.
+- Many others in the [Hackerdojo](https://hackerdojo.com/) community who let us use this place as a training ground and their tools and amenities.